NVIDIA/NeMo-Curator/README.md

 ## Installation

-NeMo Curator currently requires a GPU with CUDA 12 or above installed in order to be used.
+NeMo Curator currently requires Python 3.10 and a GPU with CUDA 12 or above installed in order to be used.

 NeMo Curator can be installed manually by cloning the repository and installing as follows:
 ```